atomius0/mirai-mod-config/ControlPanelConfigOptions.md

 ### Language / Translation:
-When the Control Panel is started, it looks for files ending with "_translation.txt"
+When the Control Panel is started, it looks for files ending with "_translation.txt", and places them into the list box 'Language'.

+In this list box, the user can select the Language of the Control Panel.
+When the user clicks on "Save configuration", the content of the selected file is written to the file "language.txt"

+# TODO: rest of tab 'Extra'